 Newton and the Apple Tree explores the ideas of the issues which come with time traveling into the past and Sir Issac Newton, in reality being a flat-chested genius girl.
 While it does include a hefty dose of humor, some absurd ideas and a sprinkling of sexual content (if you use the free 18+ patch), this is actually a rather serious story.

 If you are buying this game on Steam, a lot of the mature content has been cut.
 The content itself is for the most part, fairly standard with some mild exceptions.
 As mentioned, the 18+ can restore this but as an additional option, there is a 17+ patch to restore all but the x-rated content.
 This gives the reader more options than normal in regard to the content they wish to see, which is always appreciated.
-These patches can be found at https://pantypress.com or via Steam at the time of writing.
+These patches can no longer officially be found due to the closure of Sol Press.

 As always with time travel stories, the butterfly effect occurs, making the future change.
 The story continues both with the search for your grandfather and trying to restore the timeline to its previous state.